 Hunts Pinnacles to Lake Perkolilli

 It was time to think about getting to Lake Perkolilli, our planned overnight stop.
+The sun sets earlier is far east.
 The track south was torturous.
 Overgrown, tight and dusty.

 The push south was abandoned and we headed east towards the Yindi Road, taking a fire access track to the Kurnalpi-Yindi Road.
 We then made good time to Perkolilli, scene of the Red Dust Revival.